AkhiraChain/akhiranode/ui/docs/decisions/adr-amount.md

 An Asset represents a token denomination in our system.
 This ADR suggests two changes from our current setup.

 1. Remove the `Token` and `Coin` distinction as they are generally not helpful instead all Coins are Assets with an address field that contains the string `0x0000000000000000000000000000000000000000`
 2. Add a label field to use for displaying token labels.
 This would normally be the symbol with correct capitalization.
-Eg. `eROWAN` for the symbol `erowan`
+Eg. `eROWAN` for the symbol `eaku`

 Following is an interface which assets should conform